Wyoming health insurance exchange

-By March 1, 6,838 people had finalized their private plan selection in the Wyoming exchange – an increase of more than 1,500 people since the beginning of February.
-An additional 1,646 exchange applicants had been found to be eligible for Medicaid or CHIP after five months of open enrollment.
-The total private plan enrollment was the sixth lowest in the country, but Wyoming has the smallest population in the US.
+Enrollment in the Wyoming exchange has continued during May and June thanks to qualifying events that trigger special open enrollment periods; HHS will be releasing the off-season enrollment numbers in November.
+But by April 19, 11,970 people had enrolled in private plans in the Wyoming exchange – an increase of more than five thousand people since the beginning of March.
+The total includes people who enrolled after March 31 using a special open enrollment window due to qualifying events or extenuating circumstances that prevented enrollment by the end of March.
+An additional 2,216 exchange applicants had been found to be eligible for existing Medicaid or CHIP (Wyoming has not yet expanded Medicaid under the ACA).
+The total private plan enrollment was the fourth lowest in the country, but Wyoming has the smallest population in the US.

 The federally-run Wyoming health insurance exchange has 18 plans available from two health insurance carriers: Blue Cross Blue Shield of Wyoming and WINhealth Partners.
 Rates in Wyoming are higher than anywhere else in the country, due to a variety of factors including a small number of insurers and a sparse, mostly rural population.
 The national average for the lowest cost Bronze plan is $249/month, but in Wyoming, it’s $425/month.
 Excluding Natrona and Laramie counties (home to Casper and Cheyenne), the rest of Wyoming ranks as the sixth most expensive region in the US for health insurance plans.